HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 Specifies whether root can log in using ssh, default is `no`.
 Possible values:

-* `yes` : root can login using password and private key
+* `yes`: root can login using password and private key
-* `without-password` or `prohibit-password`: root can only login with private key
+* `without-password` or `prohibit-password`: root can only login with a private key
-* `forced-commands-only`: Root can login only using privatekey cand if the commands options is specified
+* `forced-commands-only`: Root can login only using private key and if the commands options are specified
 * `no` : no

 ### AuthorizedKeysFile

-Specifies files that contains the public keys that can be used for user authentication.
-I can contains tokens like `%h` , that will be replaced by the home directory. **You can indicate absolute paths** (starting in `/`) or **relative paths from the users home**.
+Specifies files that contain the public keys that can be used for user authentication.
+It can contain tokens like `%h`, which will be replaced by the home directory. **You can indicate absolute paths** (starting in `/`) or **relative paths from the user's home**.
 For example:

 ```bash
 AuthorizedKeysFile    .ssh/authorized_keys access